Who We Are

 Our History

-The Wharf was born in in 1977 from an idea by Reston architect Michael Oxman.
+The Wharf was born in 1977 from an idea by Reston architect Michael Oxman.
 "When I decided to become a townhouse developer for my own design," he said in a 1977 architectural magazine review, "I looked first at some lakefront property.
 Trouble is, only 20 percent of the townhouses on those sites are actually on the water.
 Those sell quickly, then there is often a long period trying to sell the off-water homes."
 (AE Concepts in Wood Design, Jan-Feb 1978, p.
 9).

 Construction began in the fall of 1979 and the first units were completed in 1981.
 By the end of 1983, all 29 of the west pond homes had been sold, and homeowners met to set up The Wharf Cluster Association.
 They elected the first Board of Directors in early 1984.